astrodroids/timelessdroid/README.md

 # Timeless Droid
-Official website for the musician known as Timeless Droid.
+Official website for the digital musician known as Timeless Droid.